tyler-johnson/autorelease/packages/autorelease-task-configure-npm/README.md

 # Autorelease Task: Configure NPM

-An autorelease task that creates a project level `.npmrc` file and adds an NPM auth token.
+An Autorelease task that creates a project level `.npmrc` file and adds an NPM auth token.
 This will authenticate future calls to the NPM cli.

 This task is a part of [plugin-pre](../autorelease-plugin-pre) and [plugin-core](../autorelease-plugin-core).